Skip to content

 A youth advocacy workshop with the South East Asian Community Alliance at Alpine Recreation Center and several youth-centered pop-ups, including the LA Maker Faire and the YMCA Youth Recreation Day, allowed LA’s youngest park users (and future park stewards) and their parents to have their voices heard.

-Outside of the youth-focused events, an educational activity book, “draw your dream park” activity sheet, and youth survey were available at in-person meetings, at pop-ups, and on the PNA website to explain the PNA process and gather aspirations for the future of the parks.
+Outside of the youth-focused events, an educational activity book, “draw your dream park” activity sheet, and youth survey were available at in-person meetings, at pop-ups, and on the PNA website to explain the PNA process accessibly and gather aspirations for the future of LA parks.

 A group of young adults is seated on a large striped blanket on a grassy lawn, participating in an informal outdoor meeting.
 A woman in the center is holding a booklet and speaking to the group.
 Several informational posters are displayed on easels in the background, in front of a red brick building.